-Freshman Orientation is a one-hour credit course designed to transition new students to the university environment, and is required of any student enrolling in Southeastern for the first time and classified as a freshman (29 or less hours earned).
-The course has two components.
-The Office of Admissions conducts a two-day initial orientation that reviews the background, policies and services of the University.
-The Office of Student Success extends orientation via an on-line component (BlackBoard) which introduces students to online instruction, promotes student success through connections to faculty, other students and University activities, and reinforces students' awareness of the resources Southeastern offers.
-The course is graded on a Pass/Fail basis.
+Freshman Orientation is a two-day program designed to transition new students to the university environment, and is required of any student enrolling in Southeastern for the first time and classified as a freshman (29 or less hours earned).
+This program is the first component of the Southeastern 101 course administered by the Center for Student Excellence.
+Southeastern 101 is a 3 credit hour class which introduces students to on-line instruction, promotes student success through connections to faculty, other students and University activities, and reinforces students' awareness of the resources Southeastern offers.